 Lisa A. Gennetian, Ph.D. is a co-investigator of the Center and leads the Poverty Reduction and Self-Sufficiency Area.
-Dr. Gennetian is a Research Professor at New York University’s Institute for Human Development and Social Change.
-Her current work focuses on the impact of income instability on the lives of poor families and their children, and implications for the design of social assistance programs.
-She has served as PI on several large multi-year federal and state funded initiatives including, most recently, the National Study of Early Care and Education, the Moving to Opportunity Study, which examines the long-term effects of housing vouchers and neighborhood poverty on adult and youth well-being, and the Behavioral Interventions to Advance Self-Sufficiency project, which applies and pilots behavioral economic informed design in social programs.
+Her current research focuses on the impact of income instability on the lives of poor families and their children, and implications of these findings for the design of social assistance programs.
 Dr. Gennetian’s research with the Center encompasses investigations of racial/ethnic differences in the economic behavior of parents and implications on the well-being of their children.
+She is a Research Professor at New York University.
 Learn more about Dr. Gennetian and her research.
 Contact Dr. Gennetian.
+Twitter: @Gen_Pov